benjaminpaine2015/stalker-images-for-you/README.md

+How to Add, Texture, and Transform a Billboard Model in Blockbuster Studio.

 Prerequisite: This guide requires the Blockbuster Studio (BBS) mod on a desktop version of Minecraft (mobile is not supported).

 Open Replays: Open the Blockbuster menu from the main menu and go to Replays.